terrytilley/CV/README.md

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js
+- Ruby, Rails, Javascript
 - Rspec, Jasmine, Mocha, Zombie

 #### MidKent College Medway (2005 to 2006)

 - IT Practitioners BTEC

-#### Any other qualifications

 ## Experience

 **Benson & Company** (2014 to 2016)
-*IT Manager*
+*IT Manager / Frontend Developer*

+- Design and build any new websites.
+- Ensure all company websites where up to date and running efficiently.
+- Format schedule blog posts to be released every Monday.
+- Design and schedule all newsletters using MailChimp.

 **Various** (2007 to 2014)
 *Such as: cashier, restaurants and bars*